danielevans-samsunguk/danielevans-samsunguk/README.md

 - 👋 Hi, I’m @danielevans-samsunguk
-- 👀 I’m interested in ... hiring candidates to join our R&D Efforts across the UK!
+- 👀 I’m interested in ... building the future of Samsung's R&D Efforts across the UK + 3D Printing/Arduino Projects!
 - 🌱 I’m currently studying...future use cases of AI/GPT implementation to complement rather than replace jobs.
 - 📫 How to reach me ...daniel.evans@partner.samsung.com